 Proposed long-term improvements were recommended in the Master Plan and include; sanitary sewer protection, removal of weirs which act as fish barriers, further channel widening in constrained areas.
 The long-term improvements will also seek to replace existing gabion baskets (wire baskets filled with stone which rust and degrade over time) with bioengineered bank stabilization, which uses a combination of engineering and specially selected vegetation to help stabilize the bank.

 Proposed improvements are pending the availability of funding and are not scheduled at this time.

 Reach 2 starts at the most southerly pedestrian bridge in Wilket Creek Park and extends upstream 858 metres (m) to near the north park entrance from Leslie Street.
 The Reach is broken up into hazard areas known as: Site 3 Phase 1, Site 4, Site 5 and Site 6 Phase 2.
 See the interactive map on the project’s main page for the location of Reach 2 (bright green) within the park.

 Sites 4 and 5 are nearing completion of the planning stage with construction implementation tentatively scheduled for February of this year, work will take place on a priority basis taking into account risk to public safety, municipal infrastructure and risk to ecologically important tree stands.

-Site 4 and 5 works will include the installation of a new, 25 m pedestrian bridge and the construction of sanitary infrastructure protection along the creek similar to what was done in Reach 1.
-Additionally, the watercourse will be moved away from the valley wall where mature tree loss and debris jamming are of concern.
-These works will be implemented in priority areas as approval and funding allows and is anticipated to begin in the winter of 2017 and continuing through the year.
+Site 4 and 5 works will include the installation of a new, 25 m long pedestrian bridge and the construction of sanitary infrastructure protection along the creek (similar to what was done in Reach 1).
+Additionally, the watercourse will be moved away from the valley wall where mature tree loss and debris jams are of concern.
+These works will be implemented in priority areas as approval and funding allows.

 Future Project Phases